Do you love moving your body while feeling at ease? So, do I. I love a good Thanksgiving day workout without constant thoughts of calorie burn.

 Last year, I created a post on my IG that talked about how one should feel when eating foods that are culturally viewed as fattening or unhealthy.

 I believe in mindful eating and not feeling bad about the foods you eat.
-All of the worrying so many women do over their food leads them to not enjoy the social and emotional aspect of mealtimes.
+All of the worrying so many women do over their food leads them to not enjoy the social and emotional aspects of mealtimes.

 I don’t know about you but I don’t want to live my life on this emotional rollercoaster.
 I personally will be adding a mindful post-thanksgiving workout plan to ensure that my self-care practice is in place.